krishnaji/AKS-stats-gathering/README.md

 eg. AKS kluster m128r Standard_M128

 Once changes to this file are committed , the Github Actions would start , which will create the nodedepool/namespace and will also execute the tests.
+It filnanly delete the nodepool/kubernetes resources created for the tests.

 Tests Included: